tutor-web/tutorweb.usbimage/access-point/mikrotik/README.rst

 Then access the web configuration pages:

+* Disconnect the EIAS NUC.
+If connected, whether the access point or the NUC gives you an IP address will be random.
 * Connect a laptop to either eth1 or the default access point "MikroTik".
 For more information, see the [Quick start guide](https://i.mt.lv/cdn/rb_files/mAP-qg.pdf).
 * Your laptop should get configured with an IP address in the ``192.168.88.x`` range.
 If not, assign one.
 * Connect to ``192.168.88.1``.